AlexGeniusMan/ARTWAY-PROJECT/README.md

 `cd artway`

-2. Create new virtual environment and then activate it
+2. Create new virtual environment and activate it

 `python -m venv venv`